 The fish was small – a baby – only 6 inches long!
 We had to release it back to the wild before it dies!

-A simple task for an outdoorsman but not so for these 4 girls from the city.
+A simple task for an outdoorsman but not so for these four girls from the city.

 It’s squirming and flapping and slimy and just plain trying to get free yet with all the squirming it’s actually getting tangled up further in the line and the net.

-Again, I apologized to the poor fish over and over as I was further traumatized because not only did it take what felt like forever to remove the hook but also by the time I had the hook out of the fish’s mouth, it was no longer moving…sigh…I killed it… We couldn’t release it back to the lake so we decided to bring it back to the chef – just in case.
+Again, I apologised to the unfortunate fish over and over as I was further traumatised because not only did it take what felt like forever to remove the hook but also by the time I had the hook out of the fish’s mouth, it was no longer moving…sigh…I killed it… We couldn’t release it back to the lake, so we decided to bring it back to the chef – just in case.

-As our day came to an end Scott once again picked us up with the Bombardier and after taking photos with our PROP FISH caught by real outdoorsmen.
-We returned back to the dock at the Briars.
+As our day came to an end, Scott once again picked us up with the Bombardier and after taking photos with our PROP FISH caught by real outdoorsmen.
+We returned to the dock at the Briars.

 Will I go ice fishing again?

-Oh and if you’re wondering, the feeling in Sharon’s toes started to come back around 4 pm… so all is well with her little piggys.
+Oh and if you’re wondering, the feeling in Sharon’s toes started to come back around 4 pm… so all is well with her little piggies.